Likelihood-Scheduled Score-Based Generative Modeling for Fully 3D PET Image Reconstruction: Experimental setup

 \subsection{2D simulated data}

 In order to have knowledge of the ground truth, simulated data were used.
-2D transverse slices of high-quality DPA714 PET images were used as ground truths, with each image obtained via full-count reconstruction with Siemens' implementation of the OSEM algorithm (with 21 subsets and 42 iterations).
+2D transverse slices of high-quality $[^{18}$F]DPA-714 PET images were used as ground truths, with each image obtained via full-count reconstruction with Siemens' implementation of the OSEM algorithm (with 21 subsets and 42 iterations, i.e. 2 full passes through the data).
 Forward projected data were obtained using a single axial ring, after rescaling each ground truth image slice such that the total count of simulated prompts matched the original estimate of true events.
 Corrective factors were modeled as purely attenuation and contamination was modeled as a constant background of 30\% of simulated prompts.

 In 2D, the dose level was set to 60\% of a single direct plane sinogram, resulting in an average $3.14\times10^5$ counts per reconstructed slice.
 Poisson noise was then applied to the clean forward projected data.